Skip to main content

 Guide

-Nobody notices a good duty roster.
+A yard duty roster puts a named staff member on every supervised zone for every break, every day, and spreads that load fairly across the term.
+Nobody notices a good one.
 Everybody notices an unfair one.
-This guide covers coverage, fairness accounting, part-timer loading, and the wet-day plan — the four things that decide whether your roster survives the term.
+This guide covers coverage, fairness counting, part-timer loading, and the wet-day plan: the four things that decide whether your roster lasts the term.

 Key takeaways